opengisch/QField-docs/documentation/reference/qfieldcloud/auth.en.md

 ---
-title: Third-party login
+title: Authentication
-tx_slug: documentation_reference_qfieldcloud_sso_auth
+tx_slug: documentation_reference_qfieldcloud_auth
 ---

-# Third-party authentication
+# Authentication

-QFieldCloud and QField / QFieldSync clients allow authentication using regular login and password, for a user that is already registered on QFieldCloud.
+QFieldCloud and QField / QFieldSync clients allow authentication using regular username and password, or, if configured, **OpenID Connect** with a third-party identity provider.

-It is also possible to authenticate using a third-party identity provider (e.g. Google, [OpenID Connect](https://openid.net/developers/how-connect-works/)).
+## OpenID Connect authentication

+[OpenID Connect](https://openid.net/developers/how-connect-works/) (OIDC) is an industry standard authentication protocol on top of [OAuth2](https://oauth.net/2/) that allows to delegate authentication to an identity provider (IDP) such as Google, Microsoft, or any other OpenID Connect compliant provider.
+This allows users to log in to QFieldCloud using their existing accounts with these providers, without needing to create a separate account for QFieldCloud.

+OIDC can be used directly for signing up with QFieldCloud, or for signing in to an existing QFieldCloud account (matched via verified email address).

 Here is a sequence diagram of how a third-party login happens in QFieldCloud (in the browser):